- A Global Problem

 Budgeting Monthly Homework

 Well done!
-You’ve set up your Mint account, trawled through your spending, made a budget and lived to tell the tale.
+You’ve set up your Monarch account, trawled through your spending, made a budget and lived to tell the tale.
 The hard work is over, now you just need to keep things going.

 Over the course of the month, log in and check to make sure you’re still on track.
 This should become a lifelong habit, even after you’ve got your spending totally under control.
-You can even do it on the go with Mint’s app!
+You can even do it on the go with Monarch’s app!

 Day 5: Plug Your Spending Leaks